microsoft/botframework-cli/packages/orchestrator/README.md

 ## `bf orchestrator:test`

-The "test" command can operate in three modes:
+The "test" command can operate in three modes: test, evaluation, assessment.
-  1) Test mode: test a collection of utterance/label samples loaded from an input file against a previously generated .blu snapshot/train file, and create a detailed train/test evaluation report.
+  1) Test mode: test a collection of utterance/label samples loaded from a test file against a previously generated Orchestrator .blu snapshot/train file, and create a detailed train/test evaluation report.
-  2) Evaluation mode: create an Orchestrator leave-one-out cross validation (LOOCV) evaluation report on a previously generated .blu snapshot file.
+  2) Evaluation mode: create an leave-one-out cross validation (LOOCV) evaluation report on a previously generated Orchestrator .blu snapshot/train file.
-  3) Assessment mode: assess a collection of utterance/label predictions against their ground-truth and create an evaluation report.
-There is no need for a base model.
+  3) Assessment mode: assess a collection of utterance/label predictions against their ground-truth labels and create an evaluation report.
+This mode can evaluate predictions produced by other NLP or machine learning systems.
+There is no need for an Orchestrator base model.
+      Notice that, this mode is generic and can apply to evaluate any ML systems, learners, models, and scenarios if a user can carefully construct the prediction and grounf-truth files by the specification detailed below.
+      Essentially the key to a NLP data instance is a text (utterance, sentence, query, document, etc.), which is the basis of all the features feeding to a ML model.
+For other ML systems, the key to a data instance can be built directly from the features and put in place of text in a prediction and ground-truth file.

-The 'test' mode is activated if there is a '--test' parameter set for a test file.
+  The 'test' mode is activated if there is a '--test' argument set for a test file.
-Please see below for detailed help message for this mode.
-The 'assessment' mode is activated if there is a '--prediction' parameter set for a prediction.
+  The 'assessment' mode is activated if there is a '--prediction' argument set for a prediction file.
-Please see below for detailed help messahe for this mode.
-If there is no '--test' or '--prediction' parameters, then "test" command runs on the 'evaluation' mode.
+  If there is no '--test' or '--prediction' arguments, then "test" command runs on the 'evaluation' mode.

+  Please see below for detailed help messages on arguments and requirements for the three modes.
-Notice that the input specificaed by the '--in' parameter may be different from mode to mode.
+  Notice that the input specified by the '--in' parameter may be different from mode to mode.

 _See code: [src\commands\orchestrator\test.ts](https://github.com/microsoft/botframework-cli/blob/beta/packages/orchestrator/src/commands/orchestrator/test.ts)_

 # `bf orchestrator:test -- test mode`

-Test utterance/label samples from an input file and create an evaluation report
+Test utterance/label samples from an input file and create an evaluation report.

 ```
 USAGE